slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Beware of all players.

-People are amazing optimizers, and will find any loopholes or gaps that allow them to use any system to their advantage.
-No one will help you in a way that’s prejudicial to them.
+People are amazing optimizers and will find any loopholes or gaps to their advantage.
+No one will help you in a way that is prejudicial to them.

 > *'Show me a hero, and I'll write you a tragedy.' -- F. Scott Fitzgerald*

 ### On easy opponents

-Easy players are often just [bait](#on-charming).
-However there are people acting stupid.
-Easy wins if you can identify them.
+Easy players are often just [baiting](#on-charming) you.
+However - if you can identify them - there are people acting stupid that are easy wins.

 > *'Despise the free lunch.' -- Robert Greene (40th law of power)*